GitHub-Valie/python-excel/README.md

 ## What is this project about

 The goal of this project is to demonstrate what can be done by combining Python and Excel.
-Because of my studies in finance, this demonstration will have a financial dimension to it: We will import price data from exchanges, process it and
+Because of my studies in finance, this demonstration will have a financial dimension to it: We will import price data from exchanges and organize it

 ## How to use the project